StuartRiffle/ragtag-tiger/README.md

 - provides a command line interface for doing primitive RAG queries on local documents/code
 - runs queries using an in-process LLM, a local inference server, or a commercial endpoint
 - loads/updates/stores vector indices to avoid redundant processing
-- auto-downloads loaders from the [LlamaIndex hub](https://llamahub.ai) for custom file types
+- auto-downloads custom file loaders from the [LlamaIndex hub](https://llamahub.ai)
-- indexes documents inside .zip files (and other archives)
+- indexes documents inside archive files and email attachments
-- uses syntax-aware chunking for source code
+- uses language-aware chunking for source code
-- supports pseudo-interactive "chat" on the command line
+- supports pseudo-interactive "chat" from the command line

-It's mostly the same boilerplate/glue you were going to have to write anyway.
-If this code saves you an afternoon of sifting through machine-generated LlamaIndex tutorials and arguing with ChatGPT, please feel free to buy me a coffee.
+It was written for personal use, and it's mostly the same boilerplate/glue you were going to have to write anyway, but if this code saves you an afternoon of sifting through machine-generated LlamaIndex tutorials and arguing with Copilot, please feel free to buy me a coffee.

 ## Setup
 ```